 More Research On Natural Hair Growth Remedies: Human Studies

 Rats have not been the only living creatures to benefit from Eclipta.
-A study published in the International Journal of Advanced Research (2014) tested the theory of Bhringraj hair growth on 50 healthy males and females between the ages of 18 and 65 (2).
+A study published in the International Journal of Advanced Research (2014) tested the theory of Bhringraj hair growth on 50 healthy males and females between 18 and 65 (2).
 All subjects were experiencing mild to moderate hair loss along with dandruff and frequent hair fall.
 Every participant answered a questionnaire before undergoing the experiment.
 After seven weeks of treatment, more than 75 percent of subjects reported a significant reduction in hair loss.
-Some of the study subjects even noted reversal of alopecia altogether as hair once again began to grow (2).
+Some study subjects even noted a reversal of alopecia altogether as hair once again began to grow (2).

 In addition to the study conducted in 2014, the Sichuan Journal of Traditional Chinese Medicines (1987) also published research that proved the effectiveness of Bhringraj hair growth (1).
 More than 500 individuals experiencing hair loss took an anti-aging mixture that contained Eclipta.
-The result was 62 percent of individuals treated reporting a reduction in alopecia over a three-month period.
+The result was 62 percent of individuals treated reporting a reduction in alopecia over three months.
 Eclipta alba was also effective in 30 out of 36 subjects in China suffering from hair loss (1).
 These individuals were altogether cured of alopecia.
 Four other participants claimed to have a significant reduction in hair thinning.

-Summary of Findings on Bhringraj Oil Hair Growth Results
+Summary of Bhringraj Oil Hair Growth Results

 If you have any further questions about natural products in general or Eclipta alba in particular, contact us for more information.